Aflac life insurance review 2020

 - Fortune 500 company.
 It’s prosperous, with a reputation for strong market value.

 - Guaranteed issue option.
-In some states, and with some products, there’s the option to skip underwriting questions to get guaranteed-issue insurance.
+In some states, and with some products, there’s the option to skip underwriting questions to get guaranteed-issue insurance up to a certain amount of coverage.

 - $500,000 benefit maximum.
 If you want or need more than that, you’ll need to find a different provider.